proofcert/fpccheck/fpc/README.md

 For general induction, where the invariant is supplied by the certificate, an additional naming structure matching the invariant must be supplied.
-For the kernel to construct the resulting sequent correctly, the naming structure of the unfolding **must** indicate which leaf corresponds to the place where the invariant will be injected.
+For the FPC to construct the naming structure that results from the induction rule, the naming structure of the unfolding **must** indicate which leaf corresponds to the place where the invariant (and its own naming structure) will be injected.
 This is marked by the reserved leaf `(name "S")`.

 Finally, consider that nested certificates inherit the state contained in the naming structures of their immediate predecessors.
 Their immediate values are of